 Our Mission is to Prevent Blindness and Preserve Sight…

-Prevent Blindness Ohio is celebrating 50+ years as Ohio’s leading volunteer nonprofit public health organization dedicated to preventing blindness and preserving sight.
+The Ohio Affiliate of Prevent Blindness is celebrating 50+ years as Ohio’s leading volunteer nonprofit public health organization dedicated to preventing blindness and preserving sight.
 Founded in 1957 by U.S. Senator John Bricker and Lion’s Club Member, Bob Morrison with support from Nationwide, the Ohio Department of Health and Delta Gamma Fraternity, PBO serves all 88 Ohio counties.
 We provide direct services to more than 800,000 Ohioans annually and educate millions of consumers about what they can do to protect and preserve their precious gift of sight.
-Prevent Blindness Ohio is an affiliate of Prevent Blindness America, the country’s second-oldest national voluntary health organization.
+Prevent Blindness is the country’s second-oldest national voluntary health organization.

-From the beginning, Prevent Blindness Ohio’s mission has remained steadfast – to prevent blindness and preserve sight.
+From the beginning, Prevent Blindness’ mission has remained steadfast – to prevent blindness and preserve sight.
 Our goal is to prevent the 50% of vision loss that is needless and help all Ohioans enjoy good sight for life!

-Prevent Blindness Ohio (PBO) is a 501(c)3 volunteer-driven public health charity.
-Donations to PBO are tax-deductible to the extent allowed by law.
+Prevent Blindness is a 501(c)3 volunteer-driven public health charity.
+Donations to Prevent Blindness are tax-deductible to the extent allowed by law.
 Our sight-saving programs are supported by donations from individuals, corporations, foundations and organizations.
 We do not receive United Way funding.
-PBO also receives a grant made possible by the Save Our Sight Fund, which is supported by $1+ voluntary check-off donations by Ohioans when they are renewing their motor vehicle registration.
+Prevent Blindness also receives a grant made possible by the Save Our Sight Fund, which is supported by $1+ voluntary check-off donations by Ohioans when they are renewing their motor vehicle registration.

-Public support is crucial, as PBO served more than 800,000 Ohioans last year through outreach and education efforts designed to connect Ohioans in need with critical sight-saving resources.
+Public support is crucial, as Prevent Blindness served more than 800,000 Ohioans last year through outreach and education efforts designed to connect Ohioans in need with critical sight-saving resources.